search icon

 Patents protect new inventions by preventing others from using those inventions without the inventor’s permission.
 While trademarks prevent another party from using your mark, a patent prevents another party from making, using, selling, or offering the patented invention.

-There are three main types of patent: design, plant, and utility.
+There are three main types of patents: design, plant, and utility.
 Design patents protect an invention’s unique ornamental characteristics and distinct visual configuration.
 Plant patents cover new and distinct plants.
 However, the most common type is the utility patent, which protects new or improved processes, products, or machines.

 Design patents last 15 years from issuance (14 years for those filed before May 15, 2013).
 In most cases, utility patents and plant patents last for 20 years from the first filing date of application.